Fulton Financial (NASDAQ:FULT) Sets New 12-Month Low at $13.59

 Fulton Financial Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Friday, April 14th.
-Shareholders of record on Monday, April 3rd will be given a $0.15 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, April 14th.
+Stockholders of record on Monday, April 3rd will be issued a dividend of $0.15 per share.
+This represents a $0.60 annualized dividend and a dividend yield of 4.23%.
 The ex-dividend date is Friday, March 31st.
-This represents a $0.60 annualized dividend and a yield of 4.38%.
 Fulton Financial’s payout ratio is presently 35.93%.

 Insider Transactions at Fulton Financial

-In other news, Director George K. Martin acquired 2,910 shares of Fulton Financial stock in a transaction dated Tuesday, February 7th.
-The stock was purchased at an average cost of $17.16 per share, with a total value of $49,935.60.
-Following the completion of the purchase, the director now directly owns 8,870 shares in the company, valued at approximately $152,209.20.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-In related news, Director George K. Martin bought 2,910 shares of the business’s stock in a transaction that occurred on Tuesday, February 7th.
-The stock was bought at an average cost of $17.16 per share, with a total value of $49,935.60.
-Following the completion of the purchase, the director now owns 8,870 shares of the company’s stock, valued at approximately $152,209.20.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Meg R. Mueller sold 9,952 shares of the stock in a transaction on Tuesday, March 14th.
-The shares were sold at an average price of $15.71, for a total transaction of $156,345.92.
-Following the transaction, the executive vice president now owns 82,650 shares of the company’s stock, valued at approximately $1,298,431.50.
+In other news, Director George W. Hodges sold 6,799 shares of the stock in a transaction on Tuesday, January 31st.
+The stock was sold at an average price of $16.57, for a total transaction of $112,659.43.
+Following the sale, the director now owns 14,393 shares in the company, valued at $238,492.01.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, Director George K. Martin purchased 2,910 shares of the business’s stock in a transaction dated Tuesday, February 7th.
+The shares were acquired at an average price of $17.16 per share, with a total value of $49,935.60.
+Following the completion of the purchase, the director now directly owns 8,870 shares of the company’s stock, valued at approximately $152,209.20.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director George W. Hodges sold 6,799 shares of the company’s stock in a transaction on Tuesday, January 31st.
+The shares were sold at an average price of $16.57, for a total value of $112,659.43.
+Following the transaction, the director now directly owns 14,393 shares in the company, valued at approximately $238,492.01.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.00% of the company’s stock.
+Company insiders own 1.01% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in FULT.
-Norges Bank purchased a new position in shares of Fulton Financial in the 4th quarter worth approximately $29,379,000.
-BlackRock Inc. boosted its stake in Fulton Financial by 6.0% in the 1st quarter.
-BlackRock Inc. now owns 21,821,468 shares of the bank’s stock worth $362,670,000 after purchasing an additional 1,232,379 shares in the last quarter.
-Millennium Management LLC boosted its stake in Fulton Financial by 108.4% in the 4th quarter.
-Millennium Management LLC now owns 2,285,030 shares of the bank’s stock worth $38,457,000 after purchasing an additional 1,188,745 shares in the last quarter.
-Vanguard Group Inc. boosted its stake in Fulton Financial by 7.2% in the 3rd quarter.
-Vanguard Group Inc. now owns 17,117,537 shares of the bank’s stock worth $270,457,000 after purchasing an additional 1,149,047 shares in the last quarter.
-Finally, State Street Corp boosted its stake in Fulton Financial by 8.9% in the 1st quarter.
-State Street Corp now owns 8,941,860 shares of the bank’s stock worth $149,945,000 after purchasing an additional 731,995 shares in the last quarter.
-Hedge funds and other institutional investors own 64.84% of the company’s stock.
+Large investors have recently made changes to their positions in the company.
+Signaturefd LLC lifted its stake in shares of Fulton Financial by 55.0% during the fourth quarter.
+Signaturefd LLC now owns 1,815 shares of the bank’s stock valued at $31,000 after acquiring an additional 644 shares during the period.
+Quadrant Capital Group LLC lifted its stake in Fulton Financial by 455.9% in the third quarter.
+Quadrant Capital Group LLC now owns 2,168 shares of the bank’s stock valued at $34,000 after buying an additional 1,778 shares during the period.
+Lazard Asset Management LLC lifted its stake in Fulton Financial by 1,554.1% in the first quarter.
+Lazard Asset Management LLC now owns 2,200 shares of the bank’s stock valued at $36,000 after buying an additional 2,067 shares during the period.
+McClarren Financial Advisors Inc. acquired a new position in Fulton Financial in the third quarter valued at about $38,000.
+Finally, Almanack Investment Partners LLC. acquired a new position in Fulton Financial in the third quarter valued at about $42,000.
+Institutional investors and hedge funds own 64.84% of the company’s stock.

 Fulton Financial Corp. is financial holding company, which through its subsidiaries, engages in the provision of consumer and commercial banking products and services.
 It offers checking account and savings deposit products, certificates of deposit and individual retirement accounts.
 The company also offers investment management, trust, brokerage, insurance and investment advisory services to consumer and commercial banking customers in the market areas serviced by the subsidiary banks.